pavitramehra/cs6964/README.md

 For Macos:

 Install Postgres app.
-Follow the Instructions mentioned in the link below. https://postgresapp.com/
+Follow the Instructions mentioned in the link. https://postgresapp.com/

 If you dont have admin privilidges for your desktop then for adding path